znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 K-means++ clustering was used to determine our market segments.
 3 types of supporting analysis were used to help us determine the the number of them(centroids): Elbow plot(SSE), CH index and Gap statistics.

+Figure4: SSE Grid vs K

 ![](final_project_files/figure-markdown_github/K-grid-1.png)

+<b>Figure5: CH Grid vs K</b>

 ![](final_project_files/figure-markdown_github/CH-grid-1.png)

+<b> Figure6: Gap vs K </b>

 ![](final_project_files/figure-markdown_github/Gap-1.png)

 As shown above, both elbow plot and CH index returned K=16 and gap statistics K=4.
 Clustering 16 segments would not show us distinct differences among them as we now only have 20 principle components to allocate.
 So we selected K=4 as our anchor and explored the nearby Ks to see which one provides us the best explanation for each cluster.
-By “best explanation”, we considered the following 2 categories.
+By ??best explanation??, we considered the following 2 categories.

 -   Clusters that have songs with clear and unique distribution in any of the 20 features.